Using song layouts

 Most of the items you can add to a layout are self-explanatory, but a few have special capabilities:

 - The Song List will display the songs in the set list as a scrollable list.
-It will always appear above the other items, so you can place the song list on top of other items and then show it temporarily when you want to select a new song.
+You cannot place other items on top the song list, but you can place other items under it in layouts where the song list is layered on top.
+In that case, you will only show the song list temporarily to choose the next song, and it will hide when you select a song.
 The options button on the song list leads to several options for controlling the display of the song list, such as text size, song buttons and song fields.

 - The Document Viewer will display a song's attached documents, chords and lyrics or video.
-It will always appear below the other items, so you can place items on top of the document viewer if you wish.
-In this case, those items will be displayed with a semi-opaque background for better contrast against the document content.
+You can place other items on top of the document viewer, unless you are using a layout where it is layered on top.
+When you place items on top the document viewer, those items will be displayed with a semi-opaque background for better contrast against the document content.
 From its options button, you can set the document viewer to display in one or two columns, and the Presentation setting on individual documents and song lyrics can override this on a song-by-song basis.
+The document viewer will have rounded corners if it is placed away from the screen edges, for a softer look, or straight corners if it is placed against any of the screen edges, for the maximum viewing area.

 - The Notes field places resizable and scrollable text onto your layout.
-You can pinch in or out to resize the notes text, and tap the tools button to show a menu with options to save or reset the text size.
+You can pinch in or out to resize the notes text, and open its toolbar for buttons that save or reset the text size.

-- The Document Button, Recording Button and MIDI Button will access the default document, recording or MIDI preset for a song when you tap it, but you can also tap and hold it to show a menu providing access to all the attached documents, recordings or MIDI presets.
+- The Document Button, Recording Button and MIDI Button will access the default document, recording or MIDI preset for a song when you click it, but you can also click and hold it to show a menu providing access to all the attached or pinned documents, recordings or MIDI presets.

-- The Multiple Document Buttons, Multiple Recording Buttons and Multiple MIDI Buttons will show a separate button for each document, recording or MIDI preset attached to a song.
+- The Multiple Document Buttons, Multiple Recording Buttons and Multiple MIDI Buttons will show a separate button for each document, recording or MIDI preset attached to a song or pinned to all songs.
 You can resize these items to lay out the buttons horizontally or vertically.
 If a song has more buttons than fit into the size you designated, the list of buttons will be scrollable.
-The Multiple MIDI Buttons also has an option to show either song-level MIDI presets, layout-level MIDI presets or both.
+The Multiple MIDI Buttons also has an option to show either attached MIDI presets, pinned MIDI presets or both.

 - The Page Buttons will display a button for each page of the current document or lyrics.
 You can resize this item to lay out the buttons horizontally or vertically.